NyanKaungSet/Alpha/README.md

 - [x] Listen to a music:headphones:
 - [x] And many more are about to add in the future!

-We update this website from time to time.
+Your information is encrypted:lock:.
+We update this website from time to time.:bar_chart:

 *****